Monitoring and operations¶

 Limit the number of labels

-It is important to limit the number of labels that you use in your silence to ensure that it will continue to work even if the alerts are modified.
+It’s important to limit the number of labels that you use in your silence to make sure it continues to work even if the alerts change.

-For example, if you have an alert that is labeled with the following labels:
+For example, if you have an alert that carries the following labels:

-silence to ensure that it will continue to work even if the instance
+silence to make sure it continues to work even if the instance

 Configurations¶

-For Grafana, rather than enabling persistence through the application’s user interface or manual Helm chart modifications, dashboards should be managed directly via the Helm chart values.
+For Grafana, rather than enabling persistence through the application’s user interface or manual Helm chart modifications, manage dashboards directly via the Helm chart values.

 Avoid Manual Persistence Configurations!

-It is important to avoid manual persistence configurations, especially for services like Grafana, where dashboards and data sources can be saved.
-Such practices are not captured in version control and pose a risk of data loss, configuration drift, and upgrade complications.
+It’s important to avoid manual persistence configurations, especially for services like Grafana, where dashboards and data sources can persist.
+Such practices aren’t captured in version control and pose a risk of data loss, configuration drift, and upgrade complications.

-To manage Grafana dashboards through Helm, you can include the dashboard definitions within your configuration file.
-By doing so, you facilitate version-controlled dashboard configurations that can be replicated across different deployments without manual intervention.
+To manage Grafana dashboards through Helm, include the dashboard definitions within your configuration file.
+This approach enables version-controlled dashboard configurations that you can replicate across different deployments without manual intervention.

-For example, a dashboard can be defined in the Helm values like this:
+For example, you can define a dashboard in the Helm values like this:

 kube_prometheus_stack_helm_values: